SamraatJain9/LinkingPeople/README.md

 - Professional group and skill-based searches.
 - Pathfinding for connection navigation between users.

+### Detailed Description

+Connections Analyzer is a robust program developed to manage and analyze social network data from CSV files.
+It reads user connection data from `data/data.csv` and profession data from `data/stat.csv`.
+The program provides a suite of functionalities, including:

+- **String Manipulation**: Convert strings to lowercase and split them by delimiters for easier handling and comparison.
+- **Data Retrieval**: Extract user connections and professions from CSV files.
+- **Data Display**: Display lists of users based on professions, skills, and connections.
+- **User Interaction**: Prompt users for input and provide meaningful feedback based on the data.
+- **Search Capabilities**: Search for user connections and display paths between users.

+This tool is particularly useful for analyzing and visualizing social networks, providing insights into user professions and connections.
+By leveraging the various functions, users can easily explore and understand the relationships within a dataset.

 ### Installation

 1. **Prerequisites**: Ensure you have a C++ compiler (such as g++) installed.